 Most disposals come with a small, L-shaped hex wrench.
 If you lost yours, a 1/4-inch one will work.
 Find the hexagonal hole on the unit’s underside, insert the wrench, and turn it back and forth.
 You’ll feel resistance, but keep working it until the internal flywheel moves freely.
 This motion is often enough to dislodge the jam.

-Manually Rotate the Flywheel
+Manually Turn the Flywheel

 No hex wrench?
 You can try freeing the flywheel from above.
 Use a sturdy wooden spoon or broom handle—never your hands or metal tools.
 Insert the handle into the drain and use it as a lever against a blade, pushing back and forth.
 Gently work the flywheel in both directions to break the jam loose so it can spin when the power is back on.

-Carefully Remove Stuck Objects with Pliers or Tongs
+Remove Stuck Objects with Tongs or Pliers

 If you think an object is stuck, grab a flashlight and look into the disposal chamber.
 You might spot a bottle cap or a piece of silverware.
 Never put your hand inside the disposal.
 Use needle-nose pliers or tongs to carefully reach in and pull the object out.
 After removing it, try rotating the flywheel again with your tool to make sure it’s completely clear.